guoguo12/tensorflow-fcwta/README.md

 ![t-SNE visualizations of original and featurized images](images/mnist_tsne_merged.png?raw=true)

 A linear SVM trained on the featurized data achieves a 98.62% classification accuracy, which is close to the 98.8% accuracy reported in the original paper by Makhzani and Frey.

-## Credits

-The code for enforcing lifetime sparsity is based on the implementation at [iwyoo/tf_ConvWTA](https://github.com/iwyoo/tf_ConvWTA).